3 Tips for Effective Remote Collaboration

 shutterstock_1728065929-2000x400 (1)-1

-Problem: Collaboration delays.
 Popping by your colleague's cubicle is a thing of the past in many companies now.
 Impromptu brainstorming sessions in the conference room aren't possible, either.

 Fix: Many remote collaboration tools, including Microsoft Teams and Slack, have instant messaging features.
 Using those, you don't even have to leave your desk to virtually pop by to ask a colleague a question.
 It also allows colleagues a moment to think and reflect on answers, leading to more accurate and thoughtful feedback.

 Fix: Try to schedule recurring virtual meetings with global clients and colleagues at the same time.
-Say you're on the east coast and need to meet monthly while working on a project with colleagues in London.
+Say you're on the East Coast and need to meet monthly while working on a project with colleagues in London.
 Schedule those meetings for 9 a.m. eastern time.
 That's 2 p.m. in London.
 If you schedule recurring meetings at the same time, you won't have to calculate the time change every time.

 For the language barrier, translation software is nothing new.
 But another way you know that your overseas colleagues can get the job done is with the "common language of verified skills."
 Digital credentials in verified skills can make you more confident in your collaborations, knowing your far-flung partners have the skills necessary to do the job.

-Problem: Varying home internet speeds.
 Not everyone has lightning-fast internet at home, so loading big files or sharing screens, or even using video meeting apps like Teams or Zoom can cause delays and difficulties.
 Many home internet providers or cell phone providers "throttle" connections that cause consumers to have to pay more for a higher, faster level of service.

 Fix: Consider setting your employees up with a Virtual Private Network (VPN).
 It will encrypt your transmissions and can prevent that sort of throttling.

-Problem: Colleagues aren't proficient in remote working skills.
 Working remotely requires many skills that people don't necessarily need to hone and perfect when they're working in an office.
 Success in remote working and collaboration means people need to excel in these skills:

 • Written and oral communication